ancient ruins

 Picture: Łukasz Ciaciuch, Prawdziwy święty Mikołaj (http://luki.igrek.net)

-Who is St. Nicolas and was he real?
+Who was St. Nicolas and was he real?

 St. Nicolas was a real person who lived in the 4th century A.D. in today's Turkey (back then it was the Roman Empire).
 He was born and raised in the coastal city of Patara in a wealthy Greek family.